 Research opportunities in applied genomics & precision medicine at Duke span a wide range of topics, including genomic and computational biology, data sciences, statistics, health sciences research, translational medicine, bioethics, business, and policy.
-The Snyderman Scholars in Applied Genomics & Precision Medicine Program is open to undergraduate Duke students in the Classes of 2019 - 2021.
+The Snyderman Scholars in Applied Genomics & Precision Medicine Program is open to undergraduate Duke students in their second, third or fourth year.

-- Evidence-based approaches that use innovative tools and data science to customize disease prevention, detection and treatment and improve the effectiveness and quality of care; or
+- Evidence-based approaches that use innovative tools and data science to customize disease prevention, detection and treatment and improve the effectiveness and quality of care

+Students will receive campus housing (if requested), a meal plan, and a $5,000 stipend.
 We especially encourage women and individuals from underrepresented minority groups to apply.
-Students will be selected for the program based on their academic record, essay, and letters of support/recommendation.
+Students will be selected for the program based on their research focus/project and faculty letters of support/recommendation.